ysndr/MSc-Thesis/chapter/methodology.md

   ~ was adapted to pass AST nodes to the `Linearizer`.
     Modifications to Nickel are minimal, comprising only few additional function calls and a slightly extended argument list.
 A stub implementation
-  ~ of the `Linearizer` trait is used during normal operation.
+  ~ of the `Linearizer` trait is used during normal operation of the interpreter.
-    Since most methods of this implementation are `no-op`s, the compiler should be able to optimize away all `Linearizer` calls in release builds.
+    Since most methods of this implementation are `no-op`s, the compiler is expected to be able to remove most `Linearizer` related method calls in optimized release builds.
+    This promises minimal runtime impact incurred by the integration of lsp APIs.

 #### Usage Graph